Best OpenClaw Model Alternatives to Opus 4.6

 Opus 4.6 is insanely expensive.
 Here’s a rundown of new models that offer comparable agency for OpenClaw at a fraction of the cost in March 2026.

-Side note: this report was compiled with the help of Manus and Gemini 3 Pro in research mode.
-GPT-5.2 was used to cross-check references, heavy editing by me.
-With the exception of MiMo-V2-Flash (I prefer running llama3.2 on Ollama locally for routine heartbeats), I have used all of the models mentioned here with my OpenClaw agents.
+This report was originally compiled with the help of Manus and Gemini 3 Pro in research mode.
+GPT-5.3 was used in v1 to cross-check references, heavy editing and recurring updates by me.
+With the exception of MiMo-V2-Flash (I’m currently tapping Gemini Flash for routine heartbeats), I have used all of the models mentioned here with my OpenClaw agents.

 Feel free to reach out to me on X.